mofaoss/SaaAutomataAcacia_back/docs/README_en.md

 > [!Warning]
 >
-> 1. Game can now run fully hidden in the background, and this feature can be enabled on the display page.
-> 2. Currently supports only 16:9 game aspect ratios, with both fullscreen and windowed modes.
+> 1. Currently supports only 16:9 game aspect ratios, with both fullscreen and windowed modes.
 A resolution of at least 1280×720 is recommended.
 The higher the resolution, the better.
-> 3. Game language must be simplified/traditional chinese.
+> 2. Game language must be simplified/traditional chinese.

 ### ✨Feature List